Predicting Material Properties Using a 3D Graph Neural Network with Invariant Local Descriptors: Experiment

-The original CoRE2019 MOF database contains 12763 MOF structures.
-According to our calculation, the range of the Henry’s constant covers more than 30 orders of magnitude.
-After examining the MOF structure files, we found the board range of Henry’s constant is due to some unreasonable MOF structures.
-A closer examination reveals that in a small portion of MOFs with exceptionally high Henry’s constant, atoms are unreasonably close to each other.
-The overlapped atom position would lead to unreasonably high attraction and unreasonably high Henry’s constant.
-We got rid of MOF structures with potentially overlapped atoms using a threshold on smallest atomic distance.
-MOFs with atomic distance smaller than $0.8$ $\mathring{A}$ were filtered out .
+The original CoRE2019 MOF database contains 12763 MOF structures, and the range of the Henry's constant covers more than 30 orders of magnitude.
+We examined the structure files and found the broad range of Henry's constant was caused by unreasonable structures.
+In a small portion of MOFs, atoms were unreasonably close to each other, and the overlapped atoms led to high attraction and high Henry's constant.
+Meanwhile, there were another group of MOFs that had tightened confined geometry, and the thin structures resulted in extremely low Henry's constant(at the order of $10^{-10}$).

-Meanwhile, there are some MOFS with extremely low Henry’s constant (at the order of 10-10).
-For the low Henry’s constant for those MOFs is due to the relative confined geometry.
-Compared to other MOF with similar void fraction, it has relative thin structure and therefore most interaction inside the MOF are repulsive which results in a low Henry’s constant.
-Similarly, we filtered out the MOFs with extremely low Henry’s constant by removing structures with surface area less than 50 $\mathring{A}^2$ (meaning that there will be very little space and very unlikely for surface adsorption to happen).
-The cleaned data set contains 10136 MOF structures.
-The Henry’s constants still cover the several order of magnitudes.
-However, we believe they may be reachable.
-The details of this sample selection process could be found in Appendix \ref{appendix:sample}.
+We got rid of MOFs with atomic distance smaller than $0.8$ $\mathring{A}$ to avoid overlapped atoms.
+We also filtered out the MOFs with extremely low Henry's constant by removing structures with a surface area less than 50 $\mathring{A}^2$ (meaning that there will be very little space and very unlikely for surface adsorption to happen).
+The cleaned dataset contains 10136 MOFs.
+The details of the above sample selection process could be found in Appendix \ref{appendix:sample}.

-The proposed algorithm was also tested on ion conductivity data that is a subset of the ICSD database.
-The properties of interest of the ICSD data includes minimum bond length, large Li site, and percolation radius.
-These properties were calculated through topological analysis and could be used as indicators for high potential conductors.
-Readers could refer to \citet{RN25} for the details of the calculation of these properties.